Charles V, Holy Roman Emperor: Marriage

 By 1525, Charles could not wait any longer to marry and have legitimate children as heirs.
-Following the victory in the Battle of Pavia in which Francis I of France was captured Charles abandoned the idea of an English alliance, cancelled his engagement to Mary and decided to marry Isabella and form an alliance with Portugal.
+He had abandoned the idea of an English alliance, cancelled his engagement to Mary and decided to marry Isabella and form an alliance with Portugal.
 He wrote to Isabella's brother, King John III of Portugal, making a double marriage contract – Charles would marry Isabella and John would marry Charles's youngest sister, Catherine.

 A marriage to Isabella was more beneficial for Charles, as she was closer to him in age, was fluent in Spanish and provided him with a very handsome dowry of 900,000 doblas de oro castellanas would help to solve the financial problems brought on by the Italian Wars.
 The marriage brought him the additional titles as "monarch of the Canaries [Canary Islands] and of the [Portuguese] Indies, the isles of mainland, and the Ocean Sea."
 Marrying Isabella would allow Charles to have her serve as regent in Spain whenever he left.
+Ultimately this union would result in their son Philip having the strongest claim to the Portuguese throne when the House of Aviz died out in 1580, resulting in the Iberian Union.

-On 10 March 1526, Charles and Isabella met at the Alcázar Palace in Seville.
+On 10 March 1526, Charles and Isabella met at the Alcázar of Seville.
 The marriage was originally a political arrangement, but on their first meeting, the couple fell deeply in love: Isabella captivated the Emperor with her beauty and charm.
 They were married that very same night in a quiet ceremony in the Hall of Ambassadors, just after midnight.
 Following their wedding, Charles and Isabella spent a long and happy honeymoon at the Alhambra in Granada.
 Charles began the construction of the Palace of Charles V in 1527, wishing to establish a permanent residence befitting an emperor and empress in the Alhambra palaces.
 However, the palace was not completed during their lifetimes and remained roofless until the late 20th century.